Pain-Brioche/COM3D2.SelectRandomMaid/README.md

 Others Keys are valid but have not been tested.

 ### Known issues
+- *Random* button appears to soon: still need to work on that.

-- Button doesn't appear in VR: That's expected nothing I can do about it for now, use the VR controller shortcut.
+- *Random* Button doesn't appear in VR: That's expected nothing I can do about it for now, use the VR controller shortcut.
 - That one dance with four maids, you'll have to manually select the fourth.